kavia-common/mvp-career-platform-db-1-214773-214790/README.md

   -e POSTGRES_PORT=5000 \
   career-platform-db

+docker-compose (example):
+services:
+  db:
+    image: career-platform-db:latest
+    ports:
+      - "3000:3000"
+    environment:
+      POSTGRES_DB: myapp
+      POSTGRES_USER: appuser
+      POSTGRES_PASSWORD: dbuser123
+      POSTGRES_PORT: 5000

 Notes:
-- db_visualizer reads environment variables from process.env.
-Optional local files like postgres.env can be used during development (not required).
+- db_visualizer reads environment variables from process.env; it does not require .env files.
+If you choose to keep local files for development, provide variables via your shell or compose (avoid wildcard globs).
 - See CareerPlatformDatabase/.env.example for available keys.
+- Ensure that no .env is copied or read during image build.
+All configuration is runtime-only.